Judging Amy: Season 5 (2003–04)

-Season 6 (2004–2005)
+Season 6 (2004–05)

 Broadcast

 After six seasons, Judging Amy was canceled by CBS on May 18, 2005.
-In the United States, repeats aired on TNT until the fall of 2007.
+In the United States, repeats aired on TNT from 2003 until 2007.
 On July 17, 2011, UP (the former Gospel Music Channel) began airing the series daily, albeit with content and episode edits (including episode removals) to conform to the network's programming direction and ownership.
 Since February 2016 it has aired more intermittently on the network, mainly in the form of all-day marathons (episode removals have been relaxed under a more secular programming direction that included fellow Connecticut-set series Gilmore Girls being added to UP's schedule).

-Judging Amy is broadcast in Australia on channels ELEVEN and 111 Hits and in New Zealand on Prime.
+Judging Amy is broadcast in Australia on channels ELEVEN and 111 Hits and in New Zealand on Sky Open (formerly Prime).
 In Canada, the show aired on channel Séries+ and, beginning in September 2017, in French with described video on AMI-télé.
 Ireland's TV3 carried the show, as did UK stations Living TV, Hallmark, Channel 4, and CBS Drama, Israel's YES Base Channel also carries the show.

 Reception

-Critical
+Critical reception

 Several reviewers have suggested the show took inspiration from the formula established by Providence.
 Reviewers also cite the relationship between Brenneman and Daly's characters as the selling point of the show.
 Also likely is the physical similarities at the time between Brenneman and the lead actress in Providence, Melina Kanakaredes.

 Amy Gray makes reference to Providence in episode 3.18, "The Justice League of America".
 In this episode, Amy is attending her Harvard Law School class' tenth reunion, and her old friends cannot seem to remember Amy has moved to Hartford.
 They think she resides in Providence.
 Finally, Amy is pushed to state, "It's Hartford, David.
 Providence is a whole other universe."